LauraamForster/ThesisQMUL_UncoveringCutaneousNanoscaleBiophysics/README.md

 5. write fitted measurements to CSV; and
 6. create maps and diagnostic plots.

+Before running, check:
-Before running, review the experiment and scan definitions, input/output paths, mask and calibrant paths, reduction flags, q/chi ranges, fitting thresholds and optional frame selections near the top of `SAXS_DriverFile.py`.
+the experiment and scan definitions input/output paths mask and calibrant paths (these are specific to each experiment date) reduction flags q/chi ranges fitting thresholds optional frame selections near the top of `SAXS_DriverFile.py`.

-The SAXS scripts import `Utils.py`, which is currently stored in `SAXS/HelpfulExtras/`.
-Ensure that module is importable (for example, by running with that folder on `PYTHONPATH`) before starting the driver.
+The SAXS scripts import `Utils.py`, which is currently stored in `SAXS/HelpfulExtras/`

-Scripts in `SAXS/HelpfulExtras/` and `SAXS/RadiationDamage/` are supporting or specialist analyses rather than the default pipeline.
+Scripts in `SAXS/HelpfulExtras/` and `SAXS/RadiationDamage/` are supporting scripts for things like colourmap visualisation without having to run the entire pipeline.

 ## Workflow 4: Final multi-technique analysis